 to delight the imagination and soul of the reader.

-Odeon Press is publishing my latest literary fiction collection of short stories: A Book of Fields: Tales from the Pioneer Valley, in mid-September.
-We’re having a book launch party to celebrate, at the Engaged Mindfulness Institute, 595B River Road in Deerfield, Massachusetts, on Saturday, October 19th from 2:00-4:00 p.m.
-Music by The Green Sisters.
-Should be lots of fun.
+Odeon Press published my latest literary fiction collection of short stories: A Book of Fields: Tales from the Pioneer Valley, in September of 2019. .

 A Book of Fields: